openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_gui.rst

     3. Install plugin with fuel-cli.
     4. Connect to Fuel web UI.
     5. Click on the "Create Environment" button.
     6. Configure Environment with the "Neutron with tunneling segmentation" network configuration.
-    7. Click on "Settings"
+    7. Activate plugin and all checkboxes.
     8. Verify that Contrail Plugin Configure Checkboxes are present and active.
+Check default vaules.

 Expected results